PotatoDoge/jwt-microservice/README.md

 ## Docker

-If you want to run this app in a docker container (assuming that Docker is running in your machine), follow these steps:
+If you want to run this app using Docker (assuming that Docker is running in your machine), follow these steps:

 - Go to project's directory